oq-trade-tech/about_us/README.md

 Trade with any of the leading Forex brokers we are partnered with.
 Get immediate access to a huge range of products with several hundred currency pairs and CFDs to choose from.

 ### Strategic Partners
-Our brokers and education partners have goals consistentand aligned with yours.
+Our brokers and education partners have goals consistent and aligned with yours.
 We want you to succeed.

 ### Availability
 We are here to help.
 Our large team of support personnel will assist you with all your trading needs.